openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-WallpaperExtensionAbility-sys.md

 onDestroy(): void

 Called when this wallpaper extension ability is destroyed to clear resources.
+Multi-thread concurrent calls are not supported.

 **System capability**: SystemCapability.MiscServices.Wallpaper